Park County Elections

 General Election results now official: After a post-election review and audit, the results of the election are official.

-Wyoming now requires an ID to voteNew voter ID law: All Wyoming voters must now show identification before voting in person: a state driver’s license or ID card; tribal ID card; valid U.S. passport; U.S. military card; student ID from a public school, college or university in Wyoming; or a valid Medicare or Medicaid insurance card.
+Wyoming now requires an ID to voteVoter ID law: All Wyoming voters must now show identification before voting in person: a state driver’s license or ID card; tribal ID card; valid U.S. passport; U.S. military card; student ID from a public school, college or university in Wyoming; a valid Medicare or Medicaid insurance card, or a Wyoming concealed firearm permit.
 For more, visit the Secretary of State’s site.

 Registering to vote